 These interlocking characteristics are a hallmark of Enprise Group’s wider growth strategy.

-The NZAX listing of Enprise Group is the latest chapter of a business journey that began back in 1997 when Mark Loveys cut the first lines of code of what is now MYOB Exo– the leading business software used by mid-sized companies across Australia and New Zealand.
+The NZAX Market listing of Enprise Group on 1 December 2014 was the latest chapter of a business journey that began back in 1997 when Mark Loveys cut the first lines of code of what is now MYOB Exo – the leading business software used by mid-sized companies across Australia and New Zealand.
 See The Exonet story

 Exonet – as the software was called in 1997 – was a revolutionary business software suite that made modern enterprise resource planning affordable for mid-sized businesses for the first time.
 In August 2000 Loveys and his business partners sold Exonet to Solution 6 for A$30M.
 In 2004 Solution 6 merged with MYOB, and Exonet became known as MYOB Exo.
 Following that divestment, Loveys led a management buy back of the Enprise direct sales division of Exonet to form Enprise Group.